529 Plans and your Tax Return

 5. Use your tax refund wisely

-If you’re expecting a tax refund check this year, it can be tempting to take a lavish vacation or go on a spending spree.
+If you’re expecting a tax refund check this year, taking a lavish vacation or spending a spree can be tempting.
 But wouldn’t you rather invest in your child’s future?
 This year, give your refund a chance to grow by depositing it into a 529 plan account.
-An upfront lump sum contribution is more likely to benefit from potential market gains over the long-term than smaller recurring contributions.
+An upfront lump sum contribution is more likely to benefit from potential market gains over the long term than smaller recurring contributions.

 But why stop there?
-You can deposit your tax refund and continue to keep on saving throughout the year.
+You can deposit your tax refund and keep saving throughout the year.
 Many 529 plans offer affordable monthly contribution limits as low as $25 that can be automatically deposited straight from your checking account.